mariosotil/river-framework/README.md

   - The wrapper layer, that connects directly to the database using its native classes.
   - The core layer, that connects to the objects from the wrapper layer and provides a unique interface for be able to use any wrapper library written for this framework
 - Has implemented method chaining
+- To reduce impact on replication, if you set a field with a new value, it checks if it is different before do it.
 - Supports indexes and unique id for documents